afaraone/CV/README.md

 **China Agricultural University** (Sep 2016 to Mar 2018) *English Lecturer*

-Taught and designed courses in Academic English, Oral English and Introduction to Linguistics to Univeristy Students.
+Taught and designed courses in Academic English, Oral English and Introduction to Linguistics to university students.

 **Tsinghua International School** (Oct 2015 to Jul 2016)
 *ESL Assistant*